SAP/stewardci-core/docs/backend-api/README.md

 Each (frontend) client connecting to the Steward backend gets its own _client namespace_.

-Inside its _client namespace_ the client creates `tenant` resources for each tenant it serves.
+Inside its _client namespace_ the client creates Tenant resources for each of its own tenants.
 Steward will prepare a separate _tenant namespace_ for each tenant (resource).

-Inside a _tenant namespace_ the client creates `pipelinerun` resources for each pipeline execution.
-Steward will then create a sandbox namespace for each pipelinerun and start a Jenkinsfile runner pod which executes the pipeline.
+Inside a _tenant namespace_ the client creates PipelineRun resources for each pipeline execution.
+Steward will then create a sandbox namespace for each pipeline run and start a Jenkinsfile runner pod which executes the pipeline.

 ## Tenant Resource